-Washington: New initiatives from the United States, Britain, France and other countries to help fight Ebola marked a "good beginning," former President Bill Clinton said on Saturday, but said the world will need to do more.
+Washington: New initiatives from the United States, Britain, France and other countries to help fight the Ebola epidemic that has been spreading exponentially in West Africa marked a "good beginning," former President Bill Clinton said on Saturday, but said the world will need to do more.

 "We`re still a little behind the curve but we`re getting there," Clinton told reporters in a conference call, a day before his charity, the Clinton Global Initiative, was set to begin its 10th annual meeting in New York.

-Since the current outbreak was first detected in March, Ebola has infected at least 5,357 people, according to the World Health Organization, mostly in Guinea, Sierra Leone and Liberia.
+Since the outbreak was detected in March, Ebola has infected at least 5,357 people, according to the World Health Organization, mostly in Guinea, Sierra Leone and Liberia, and killed an estimated 2,630.
 It has also spread to Senegal and Nigeria.
-The virus has killed an estimated 2,630 people.

 In a major expansion of the U.S. effort against Ebola, President Barack Obama this week announced that the United States would send 3,000 troops to West Africa help tackle the outbreak, including a major deployment in Liberia.

-"We`re going to have to do whatever it takes to contain the epidemic," Clinton said of Ebola.
+"We`re going to have to do whatever it takes to contain the epidemic," Clinton said.

 "It`s a sprawling, growing thing.
 But at least they`re putting the infrastructure in and have shown a willingness to put some money behind it, and I think it`s a good beginning."